mun1bxD/PortSwigger-Labs/Http-request-smuggling-attack/Practitioner-Labs.md

 **Step4:**

-As we know that x-forwareded for heade will not work so we try to extract the header use in the app.
+As we know that x-forwarded for header will not work so we try to extract the header use in the app.
 Fo this we send the post request to / because search functionality with the parameter search and a  value.
-But this we set the content length to atleast 163.
+But this we set the content length to at least 163.

 <img src="images/image1.png" alt="third" width="500">